John Callahan (wrestler): Injuries and the end of career

 Throughout his career Callahan battled dislocated joints and broken bones.
 On at least one occasion, he claims to have fought through a 10-minute match despite a dislocated knee.
 On another, he continued wrestling even after his nose had been shattered, the match finally coming to an end when he could no longer breathe.
 "People come in (to the matches) looking to believe everything they see, so you might as well make it believable," Callahan later said.

 In 1999, Callahan dislocated his hip and a doctor determined he needed a hip replacement.
 "I decided if I wasn't going to be able to put on a show anymore and really entertain, it wasn't worth doing," he later told an interviewer.

 Callahan was for a time a circulation manager for Milford Daily News, and now works as Sgt.
 Muldoon for the Woonsocket, Rhode Island–based Showcase Pro Wrestling as the ring announcer and conducting interview segments during the shows.

-Induction to the New England Professional Wrestling Hall of Fame (2010)
+Induction to the New England Professional Wrestling Hall of Fame (2011)

-In 2010, Callahan was recognized with his induction to the New England Wrestling Hall of Fame.
+In May 2011, Callahan was recognized with his induction to the New England Wrestling Hall of Fame.

+Showcase Pro Wrestling

+As of 2013, Callahan was still active in Woonsocket, Rhode Island's Showcase Pro Wrestling, as a manager of the tag team the Convicts.